abraha2/custoblocks-voice-assistant/README.md

 ### The Basics (more info coming, later):

-platform: latest Raspbery Pi OS, runnng on the Raspberry Pi
+platform: Raspberry Pi, running the latest Raspberry Pi OS.

 Default hotword (that word you say to make it listen): "system command"